TyeMcQueen/terraform-google-certificate-map-simple/README.md

 how these are used at [Deletions](#deletions).

+## Using Created Certificate Map

+You can use the certificate map created by this module via the output value `map-id1[0]` (or `map-id2[0]`) which will be the ID of the created certificate map.
+For example:

+    resource "google_compute_target_https_proxy" "my-https" {
+      # ...
+      certificate_map   = module.my-cert-map.map-id1[0]
+    }

+Due to a likely bug in the updated APIs that allow you to attach a certificate map to a load balancer, you should use this output variable rather than `map1[0].id` so that "//certificatemanager.googleapis.com" will be prepended, as the APIs currently require.

 ## Certificates But No Map

 The following module invocation does not specify any map names and so